-A deep interest in America History is at the core of all my work.
+A deep interest in American History is at the core of all my work.
 As an artist I strive to transform and codify historical information into a visual abstract language.

 To prepare for a new series, I extensively research a place, a time period, an event.
 From the information gathered, I then develop a visual coded language with repetitive motives, patterns and colors specific to the subject I am working on.
 As I proceed, the language morphs into a unique melding of imagination and facts.
 Each piece produced is free of direct reference but underpinned by the original information.

 History is of course made of Science, Politics, Art, etc., and this richness allows me to investigate and explore far and wide.
 As a result each series is unique and as much about the details as the sweeping historical facts.

 Carole d’Inverno was born in 1956 and grew up in Italy and Belgium.
 She moved to the United States in 1979 and now lives in Brooklyn, New York.

 Her work is in the public collections of the Microsoft Art Collection, Kirkland, WA; Group Health Headquarters, Seattle; Swedish Hospital, Seattle; Seattle University, Seattle; and in private collections across the US and Europe.
 She is a self-taught artist.